macayaven/langfuse-fork/customization/langfuse_fork.md

 This fork respects the original Apache 2.0 license from Langfuse.
 All upstream files are left unmodified.

-Customization includes only local setup helpers and `.env`-based overrides.
+Customization includes only local setup helpers and docker overrides.

 ---